chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_common_windows_security_acl.rst

       * - ``:one_level_deep``
         - Indicates the depth to which permissions will be applied.
 Possible values: ``true`` to apply only to the first level of children; ``false`` to apply to all children.

-The ``rights`` attribute can be used as many times as necessary; |chef| will apply them to the file or directory as required.
+The ``rights`` attribute can be used as many times as necessary; the |chef client| will apply them to the file or directory as required.
 For example:

 .. code-block:: ruby